Tushar-K24/lets-find-you-a-movie/readme.md

 1\.
 Recommended for you: Displays movie recommendations based on users previous movie interactions.

 2 - 6.
-Recommendations are made based on top 5 genres of user has interacted with (interactions here only include liking movies/adding movies to favourites)
+Recommendations are made based on top 5 genres the user has interacted with (interactions here only include liking movies/adding movies to favourites)

 ![image](https://github.com/Tushar-K24/lets-find-you-a-movie/assets/62638544/41cec71e-a174-450d-b9a4-30cc53547158)